 1.1.
 This Development Framework provides planning guidance for the development of land to the east of the existing Braye Road Industrial Estate, which forms part of the wider Saltpans Key Industrial Area (KIA) and Key Industrial Expansion Area (KIEA) allocation as set out in the Island Development Plan (IDP, 2016).
 This Development Framework provides comprehensive and practical guidance on how policies in the IDP will be applied to the site.
-Once approved, this Development Framework will become Supplementary Planning Guidance and any planning application for development on the site should be in accordance with it.
+This Development Framework is Supplementary Planning Guidance and any planning application for development on the site should be in accordance with it.